arparn/arparn/README.md

 Git 🟥.

 I am a hardworking and responsible person.
 I like doing sports and travelling. 💪🏻 ✈

+My favourite book is 'Three Comrades' by Erich Maria Remarque.
+My favourite movie is 'Drive'. 📖 📽

 I have an optimistic attitude and I am ready to acquire new skills and knowledge. 🤓